 1. Focus on your breath.

-Lifting heavy weight, holding a challenging yoga pose, walking faster than you ever had before, are all times when you might feel uncomfortable and hold your breath to focus on the effort at hand.
+Lifting heavy weights, holding a challenging yoga pose, walking faster than you ever have before, are all times when you might feel uncomfortable and hold your breath to focus on the effort at hand.
 Instead, breathe.
-Think about it: Anytime we are stressed—including during physical activity— we tend to lose control of our breath.
+Think about it: anytime we are stressed—including during physical activity— we tend to lose control of our breath.
 It can become shallow and erratic and it can all go downhill from there.
 “Focus on taking slow, controlled breaths deep into your belly and exhaling with control,” says Rosante.
 “This will help mellow out your central nervous system and let you get control of your mind.”
 And, help you through the effort at hand.

 2. Know you’re not alone.

 Yes, some people look like they were born in the gym, but remember, everyone was an exercise novice at one point in time.
 “As a coach, I try to emphasise with my clients and remind them that I, too, was once in their shoes and that all gym goers have been where they are as well,” says Noam Tamir, CSCS, founder of TS Fitness in New York City.
 “It helps to remind yourself this when you’re struggling.”